Guide on How To Embed a Survey in an Email Newsletter

 by Irene Dmitrieva

 Surveys in emails are one way to gather information about your subscribers and get feedback on the quality of your product or service.
-In this guide, we’ll tell you what surveys are, why use them and how to embed surveys in emails.
+A simple text message in an email invitation is all you need to access useful first-party data about your audience.
+In this guide, we’ll tell you what surveys are, why use them, and how to embed surveys in emails.

 Can you embed a survey in an email?

 The answer is yes, you can.
-To make a simple survey, it is enough to use the internal tools of ESPs, for more complex services — use specialized services like Google Forms, Survicate, SurveyMonkey.
+To make a simple survey, it is enough to use the default tools of ESPs, and for more complex questionnaires — specialized services like Google Forms, Survicate, SurveyMonkey, or other survey tools.
 Either way, you shouldn’t have too much trouble creating a survey and inserting it into your newsletter.
-We’ve written a handy guide further.
+You’ll find a handy guide below.

 Why embed a survey in an email?

-Surveys can be used to create a portrait of a subscriber, identify the strengths and weaknesses of the email campaign, get feedback and find out what your customers think.
-Let’s look at when using surveys in emails might be useful.
+Surveys can be used to create a portrait of a subscriber or find segments to target, identify the strengths and weaknesses of an email strategy, get feedback, and find out what your customers think.
+Let’s explore when surveys in emails might be useful.

 Gather feedback

-• Leave feedback on a product or recent purchase.
+• Leave a review of a recent purchase.

 • How interested are they in the product or service?